kychanh/Point-DeepONet/README.md

 This repository contains the code and workflow used for the research presented in the paper:

-> **Point-DeepONet: A Deep Operator Network Integrating PointNet for Nonlinear Analysis of Non-Parametric 3D Geometries and Load Conditions**
+> **Point-DeepONet: Predicting Nonlinear Fields on Non-Parametric Geometries under Variable Load Conditions**
 > Jangseop Park and Namwoo Kang.

 **Abstract:**